av1155/RaspberryPi5-FullSetup/README.md

 This guide is tailored for developers looking to leverage the power of their Raspberry Pi 5 by connecting it to an iPad Pro for a versatile development setup.
 Whether you're coding on the go or need a portable server, this guide will help you set up your environment efficiently.

+### Requirements

+- **Raspberry Pi:** Raspberry Pi 5 or Raspberry Pi 4 recommended (these both have USB-C).
+- **Cable:** A high-quality and short USB-C or Thunderbolt 3 or 4 cable is essential for a stable connection.
+For the Raspberry Pi 5, a Thunderbolt 4 cable is recommended based on personal experience.
+- **Micro-SD Card:** A minimum capacity of 32GB is advised for optimal performance, along with an SD card reader for OS image installation.
+- **Secondary Computer:** Required for burning the operating system image onto the micro-SD card.
+- **iPad with USB-C Port:** Any model equipped with a USB-C port should suffice.
+The iPad will not only power the Raspberry Pi but also serve as the interface for a USB Ethernet connection.
+The use of a high-quality USB-C Thunderbolt cable ensures a reliable link.
+- **This Setup:** An iPad Pro with USB-C, Thunderbolt 4 cable from Anker, and Raspberry Pi 5 is used in this setup.

 ## Dependencies Installation

 ### 0\.
 Raspberry Pi OS Setup and Raspberry Pi Update